Overview and setup

 The comparison

 We compare AI-assisted development tools by building the same small app several ways: Snake in React.
-The app is deliberately small.
-It gives each tool enough work to show how it works without turning the session into a React course.
+The app stays small on purpose, so each tool gets enough work to show how it behaves without turning the session into a React course.

-You do not need to know React to follow along.
-Watch where the code appears, how you move it into a project, how the tool edits files, and how you verify the result.
+You don't need to know React to follow along.
+Watch where the code appears and how you move it into a project.
+Then watch how the tool edits files and how you verify the result.

 • Chat applications